A Typical Gliding Day

 You will also need to sign a membership form before you fly.
 If you are under 18, this requires a parent's or guardian's signature so please email the committee (firstname.lastname@example.org) if this applies to you.

-Please be aware that, to conform to the loading limits of the glider, you must weigh between a minimum of 98lbs / 7 stone / 44.5Kg and a maximum of 224lbs / 16 stone / 102Kg.
-If you approach either of these limits, please email the committee (email@example.com) before signing up to a trip.
+Please be aware that there are loading limits of the glider.
+As such, you must weigh between a minimum of 45 kg / 7 stone and a maximum of 102 kg / 16 stone.
+If you are approaching either of these limits, please email the committee (email@example.com) before signing up to a trip.